eProsima/FastDDS-SH/README.md

 ### Configuration

 SOSS must be configured with a YAML file, which tells the program everything it needs to know in order to establish the connection between two or more systems that the user wants.
-For example, if a simple string message wants to be exchanged between two ROS2 systems through a [TCP tunnel](#tcp-tunnel), the configuration files for the two different SOSS instances that that tunnel must have should look as follows.
+For example, if a simple string message wants to be exchanged between two ROS2 systems through a [TCP tunnel](#tcp-tunnel), the configuration files for the two different SOSS instances which that tunnel must have should look as follows:

 ```YAML
 systems: